RoboK10/gamesite/README.md

-# gamesite
+# Gamesite
-this website holds a collection of small mini games
+This website holds a collection of small minigames